talon-one/TalonOnePHPsdk/docs/Api/ManagementApi.md

 ## searchCouponsAdvancedWithoutTotalCount

-> \TalonOne\Client\Model\InlineResponse2005 searchCouponsAdvancedWithoutTotalCount($applicationId, $campaignId, $body, $pageSize, $skip, $sort, $value, $createdBefore, $createdAfter, $valid, $usable, $referralId, $recipientIntegrationId, $exactMatch, $batchId)
+> \TalonOne\Client\Model\InlineResponse2007 searchCouponsAdvancedWithoutTotalCount($applicationId, $campaignId, $body, $pageSize, $skip, $sort, $value, $createdBefore, $createdAfter, $valid, $usable, $referralId, $recipientIntegrationId, $exactMatch, $batchId)

-List coupons that match the given attributes
+List coupons that match the given attributes in campaign (without total count)

-Lists all the coupons with attributes matching the query criteria.
+List the coupons whose attributes match the query criteria in the given campaign.
+The match is successful if all the attributes of the request are found in a coupon, even if the coupon has more attributes that are not present on the request.  **Note:** The total count is not included in the response.

 ### Example